nikhilshinde0909/LncRAnalyzer-Docker/README.md

 exit
 ```

-5. Prepare data and data.txt in your working directory
+5. Prepare data and data.groovy in your working directory
 Working directory
 ```
 ├── data